Bobo-dioulasso Hauts-bassins, Burkina Faso Travel Guide

 Chicken, mutton, goat, beef, and fish (often dried or smoked) protein.
 Bushmeat also appears on some menus.

-Find in most local eateries (maquis).
+Discover in nearly all local eateries (maquis).

 Rice made in a rich, savory tomato-based sauce with meat and vegetables.